CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 ### Master Tier (D&D Level 13-16)

-This tier represent a group of veteran characters who made a name for themselves in their larger region.
+This tier represent a group of characters known between countries that are regarded for their mastery of their respective strengths.

 ### Legendary Tier (D&D Level 17 - 20)

+This tier of play is represented by a group of legendary characters who have made their mark on history.